 My Mom, Mimi, Nanan, and Aunt Tiffany all make it with gusto!
 And there is always an element of suspense and excitement around an evening of Chicken Spaghetti in the oven.
 We trade recipes, discuss pepper choices, and even had a contest once after a week of talking smack over who made the best version… I actually think my stepfather won… but I was 8 so that doesn’t count.

-Here is the recipe from my Texas kitchen to yours!
+Here is my recipe for Texas Chicken Spaghetti with exotic mushrooms, from my kitchen to yours!

 8 oz. package exotic mushrooms, such as chanterelle, shitake, or an exotic blend.
 Sliced and chopped into medium sized bits